AkhilSinghRana/NavigateAgent/README.md

 ### Introduction

 The goal for this project is to train an agent to navigate in a large, square world.
-In addition to navigation, the agent has to learn to collect yellow bananas, while avoiding the blue ones! -ScreenShot[click here](./Results/EnvironmentIntro.png)
+In addition to navigation, the agent has to learn to collect yellow bananas, while avoiding the blue ones! -[ScreenShot](./Results/EnvironmentIntro.png)

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.

 This task is episodic, and the condition to solve the environment is, to collect an average score of +13 or more, over 100 consecutive episodes.